zioufang/ximalaya-dl/README.md

 Usage:
 python xima.py <album_no>

 Dependency:
-Only external module used is: requests pip install requests
+Only external module used is requests, if you don't have one:
+pip install requests

 For example: